-In summary, the data provided by the Zanders and Du groups reveal several genes in a unique gene family that are responsible for the targeted killing of sibling spores that do not carry the genes.
-This work, done in the genetically tractable fission yeast, sets the basis for a promising future of genetic drive research that may ultimately yield a fuller picture of the mechanisms of the genes that break Gregor Mendel’s acclaimed genetic laws.
-Future work in this area will not only help us understand the role of selfish elements on speciation but knowing the biomolecular basis of these phenomena may lead to a better appreciation for the role of these kind of mechanisms in infertility in species as diverse as plants, fungi, insects, and even humans.
+In summary, the data provided by the Zanders and Du groups reveal several genes in a unique gene family that are responsible for the targeted killing of sibling spores that do not carry the genes, via a novel mechanism of action involving alternative transcription of the gene.
+This work, done in the genetically tractable fission yeast, sets the basis for a promising future of genetic drive research that may yield a fuller picture of the mechanisms of the genes that break Gregor Mendel’s acclaimed genetic laws.
+Future work in this area will not only help us understand the role of selfish elements on speciation but knowing the biomolecular basis of these phenomena may lead to a better appreciation for the role of these kind of mechanisms in infertility in species as diverse as plants, fungi, and animals including humans.

 FIGURES

-Figure idea: There are three different kinds of meiotic drive discussed here: 1) Segregation distortion, 2) poison-antidote system with multiple genes involved [podospora], and 3) poison-antidote system where both are produced by the same gene.

-The figure would illustrate all three of these to illustrate how the work by Zanders group revealed something unique.
+Figure 1.
+Meiotic drive generally occurs via poison-antidote or killer-target mechanisms.
+In a Poison-antidote model, a toxin (skull-and-crossbones) is produced which is neutralized by an antitoxin (pill).
+These products can be produced by the same gene (boxes) via alternative transcription, as illustrated by the Zanders and Du groups (Nuckolls et al., 2017; Hu et al., 2017).
+Alternatively, different genes could produce the poison and antidote (Hammond et al., 2012).
+In a killer-target model, a toxin is still produced but lethality occurs when the toxin interacts with a specific allele (target), if that allele is absent then the gamete survives (Larracuente et al., 2012).

 REFERENCES

 Burt, A. & Trivers, R. (2006).
 Genes in conflict: the biology of selfish genetic elements.
 Harvard University Press.

 Grognet, P., Lalucque, H., Malagnac, F., & Silar, P. (2014).
 Genes that bias Mendelian segregation.
 PLoS Genetics, 10(5), e1004387.

+Hammond, T. M., Rehard, D. G., Xiao, H., & Shiu, P. K. (2012).
+Molecular dissection of Neurospora Spore killer meiotic drive elements.
+Proceedings of the National Academy of Sciences, 109(30), 12093-12098.

 Hu, W., Jiang, Z., Sou, F., Zheng, J., He, W., & Du.
 L. (2017).
 A large gene family in fission yeast encodes spore killers that subvert Mendel’s law. eLife